 Traditionally in Thailand, there’s an extended postpartum rest period for the mother (Yu Duan period), and relatives will assist or play a dominant role in infant care.

 During the Yu Duan confinement period the mother and baby usually receive organized support from family members, including her husband or partner, from respected women within the community, from traditional birth attendants or midwives, or other young women and acquaintances from the community.

 In Thailand, Thai Baby or Thai Infant Massage is regularly applied.
 It can support stimulating an infant’s muscular and nervous system, help prevent any malformation, and can assist in a healthy development of the child’s body, mind and spirit.

 Dietary care for the mother is of vital importance for high-quality breast milk, that is, of course, if the mother can or will breastfeed.
 As breastfeeding is seen as very important in Thailand, the mother will adhere to a variety of dietary rules, thereby giving the baby the best she can.

 Depending on the region in Thailand there are many variations in the kinds of rituals that are adhered to.
 Below we mention a few.

-- A prominent tradition is the so-called “beautification” of the newborn.
-Immediately after birth, for instance, the traditional midwife cuts the umbilical cord (usually not with bamboo any more as in the old days), and washes and beautifies the little one with yellow and white powder;
+◾ A prominent tradition is the so-called “beautification” of the newborn.
+Immediately after birth, for instance, the traditional midwife cuts the umbilical cord (usually not with bamboo any longer such as in the old days), and washes and beautifies the little one with yellow and white powder;

 ◾ There’s also a ritual where, on the third day, the Lon Dek Nai Kadon rite is performed or the rite of “entering and exiting the basket”, which consists of placing a baby into a basket with a pencil and a notebook (for smartness) and money (for richness), and girl babies are also given knives and cooking utensils.
 This rite has spiritual connotations including claiming the baby from the spiritual world into the material world;